iaretechnician/barebones-masterserver-wiki/Starting-A-New-Project-(VS-2015).md

         }
     }
 }

 ```

-Try to run your project (`Debug -> Start Without Debugging`), and you should see a warning:
+Try to run your project (`Debug -> Start Without Debugging`).

+:warning: You should see **Logger is working** message.
+If you don't see it, there's something wrong with your configuration

+If logging works fine, you'll probably see a warning like this:
 `You didn't really start anything...
 Check out command line arguments`

-To start the game
+This is because server starts without any arguments

+## Adding Debug Arguments to our project

+Right click on **YourGame** project, go to `Properties > Debug`, and add these Command line arguments:

+`-master -server`